jrswanepoel/dotnet-api-jwt/README.md

 ## Running the Web API

 The Web API provides a secure method to access data for this application.
-It was written using ASP.NET Core 2.1.
+It was written using ASP.NET Core.

     1. Run NuGet restore on the project to download any missing packages
     2. Follow the instructions on Migrating the EF Core Database 2.1 Alternatively, In Memory database option is available in appsettings.json
     3. Set the main API as the StartUp Project and Run